glouppe/info8010-deep-learning/lecture1.md

 $$p(Y=y|X=\mathbf{x})$$
 for any new $(\mathbf{x},y)$.

-This is the framing we will adopt in this course.
+This is the framing we will adopt in this course (starting from Lecture 2).

 ---